-- (1) The operator must ensure transportation outers containing animal material or product for animal consumption when leaving the premises are labelled to clearly identify: - a) the contents are not intended for human consumption: - b) the animal material or product name or description; - c) storage directions where necessary to maintain the fitness for its intended purpose; - d) lot identification, where applicable; and - e) the name and address of the operator. - (2) The operator may instead of labelling of transportation outers as required under clause 4.5 (1), may provide accompanying documentation provided it contains the information specified in clause 4.5 (1).
+(1) An animal product The operator must ensure transportation outers containing animal material or product for animal consumption when leaving the premises are labelled to clearly identify:

+- a) the contents are not intended for human consumption; - b) the animal material or product name or description; - c) storage directions where necessary to maintain the fitness for its intended purpose; - d) lot identification, where applicable; and - e) the name and address of the animal product operator. - (2) The operator may instead of labelling of transportation outers as required under clause 4.5 (1), may provide accompanying documentation provided it contains the information specified in clause 4.5 (1).